pieterotte/Camo_mismatch/README.md

 **Data**

+The analysis is split into two parts, the GLMM and the Time-to-event analyis.
+The GLMM.R file contains the models as used and described in the manuscript.
+This file requires the dat.pred.csv, dat.pred.type.csv, and dat.interaction.csv files.
+These files contained processed data that has been retrieved from anotated camera trap data.
-The observation file contains a camera trap data output file from Trapper as used in the manuscript.
-The camera_dat.xlsx file contains data on the deployments, and the missing data for decoys without observations.
+The time-to-event.R file contains the survival models as used and described in the manuscript.
+This file requires the dat.surv.int.csv, and dat.surv.dec.csv files.
+These files contain the processed data needed to create survival histories, retrieved from anotated camera trap data.
-The analysis.R file contains the description and all the code needed to run the analyiss of the manuscript.

 **Repository**